edcedcedcedc/computer-science-curriculum-ossu/README.md

 Here I'll be posting my achivements and course completions to retrospective and self reflection

 ###### Update 3/20/2023
-rotating shapes
+rotating shapes;
-congruence
+congruence;
 ###### Update 7/6/2023
-triangle inner angles sum to 180 degrees
+triangle inner angles sum to 180 degrees;
 ###### Update 7/31/2023
-in depth unit with similarity
+in depth unit with similarity;
-a lot of proportion and ratios
+a lot of proportion and ratios;
-Pythagorean theorem proof using similarity and two areas
+Pythagorean theorem proof using similarity and two areas;

 [Khan Academy](#khan-academy)[^1]